yousoff92/data-collector/python/jobstreet/README.md

 # Prequisite

-This program using these libraries
+This program used these libraries
 - pandas==0.22.0
 - MechanicalSoup==0.10.0
 - beautifulsoup4==4.6.0